Sjors/nado-book/docs/index.md

 ## Table of Contents

-A few chapters can be read online for free, others can be purchased as a printer friendly PDF for &euro;0.99 (&#9889; only).
+A few chapters can be read online for free, others can be purchased as a printer-friendly PDF for &euro;0.99 each (&#9889; only, A4 or US letter format).

 <ol class="chapter-list">
   <li>